Updated: August 2015

-We have created an interactive news application called Treatment Tracker that places this newly released data in context, showing how providers compare to their peers — that is, providers in the same state and specialty — in terms of the services they perform.
+We created an interactive news application called Treatment Tracker that places this newly released data in context, showing how providers compare to their peers — that is, providers in the same state and specialty — in terms of the services they perform.

 Treatment Tracker includes pages for every health professional, state, medical specialty and service billed to Medicare.